alshdavid-labs/portfolio/README.md

 Go is essentially C with a runtime that provides garbage collection and task scheduling.
 This allows it to introduce novel methods of handling concurrency, high performance and minimal syntax.

-One thing that stuck out to me was the community's attitude of not rushing perfection, instead preferring contribution through careful consideration.
+One thing that stuck out to me was the community's attitude of not rushing design decision, instead preferring contribution through careful consideration.

 The language features minimal keywords, the community leaning on best practices through the use of engineering principles, often personified as proverbs.